Employment

 -

-Serves as active liaison between The Mountain Top BIPOC youth ministry and CUUC youth.
+Serves as active liaison between CUUC youth and The Mountain Top BIPOC Youth Ministry and other community partners.

 -